A Review of “The Ungoverned” by Vernor Vinge

 Her counterpart, the lawless “armadillo” (he subscribes to no police services) Jake Schwartz, is never even met by the reader in the story.
 Yet his character not only allows for the story’s climax, but is brilliantly illustrated by third-hand hearsay and the ripple effects of his actions on the rest of the characters in the story.

-This short story, along with 16 of his other (just as good, even if not explicitly anarcho-capitalist) short stories can be found in Collected Works of Vernor Vinge.
-The novels which form the background of The Ungoverned, and explore Wil Brierson’s character a little more, are The Bobble War and Marooned in Realtime.
+This anarcho-capitalist short story, along with 16 of his other (just as good, even if not explicitly libertarian) short stories can be found in Collected Works of Vernor Vinge.
+The novels which form the background of The Ungoverned, and explore Wil Brierson’s character a little more, are The Peace War and Marooned in Realtime.

 You can also read The Ungoverned for free online, here.

-For more on anarcho-capitalism, I suggest you head over to Freedomain Radio and read Practical Anarchy, where Stefan Molyneux makes a quite convincing case for a stateless society.
+And for more on anarcho-capitalism, I suggest you head over to this illustrated video of David Friedman’s quite convincing case for a stateless society.